InfoSecWarrior/Offensive-Payloads/README.md

 # Offensive-Payloads

-A list of useful payloads for Injection Attacks and bypasses for Web Application Security, for Web Pentest.
+A list of handy payloads for Injection Attacks and bypasses for Web Application Security, which will be helpful for Web Pentest.

 ## Following are the list of Payloads